Author Flows Logo

 Step 2: Outline the beginning, middle, and end.

-Step 4: Control pacing and turning points.
+Step 4: Control pacing with turning points.

-Step 5: Revise to avoid plot holes.
+Step 5: Revise for plot holes and logical gaps.

 For many writers, visualizing these steps is the most effective way to stay organized.
 AuthorFlows, make it easier to map the plot outline for beginners and advanced writers alike, ensuring every turning point is clear and connected.

-6) Common Mistakes in Plot Development
+Common Mistakes in Plot Development

 Even with careful planning, writers often encounter challenges that weaken a story’s impact.
 Recognizing these issues early makes it easier to build a plot that feels both natural and compelling.